Chicago Holiday Weekend With Kids

 Holidays at Chicago museums

-Museums were definitely on our itinerary, and the ones we visited had their own Christmas decorations to enjoy.
+Museums were definitely on our itinerary, especially since we just weren’t sure how nice the weather would be so we planned a lot of indoor stuff.
+The museums we visited had their own Christmas decorations to enjoy.
 I already mentioned Museum of Science & Industry, and that was, by far, the most decorated place of the three we went to.

 The Field Museum had holiday lights set up in the main lobby and on stairwells, plus some wreaths hung up.
 It was minimal but done really well.

-Tip: If you have a membership to Omaha Children’s Museum,you get reciprocal free admission to the Field Museum.
+Tip: Again, if you have a membership to Omaha Children’s Museum, you get reciprocal free admission to the Field Museum.
 This is a HUGE savings.

 The extra exhibitions at The Field Museum are a considerable add-on.
 Admittedly, the one we chose was not worth it.